 Maharashtra is situated in the western region of the country.
 It is the most industrialised state in India and has maintained its leading position in the industrial sector in the country.
 The state is a pioneer in small scale industries and boasts of the largest number of special export promotion zones.
 Maharashtra has a large base of skilled and industrial labour, making it an ideal destination for knowledge based and manufacturing sectors.

 At current prices, Maharashtra’s gross state domestic product was estimated at Rs.
 31.98 trillion (US$ 430.62 billion) in 2021-22AE.

-The state's capital, Mumbai, is the commercial capital of India and has evolved into a global financial hub.
-The city is home to several global banking and financial service firms.
+Mumbai, the state's capital, is the commercial capital of India and has evolved into a global financial hub.
+The city is home to several global banking and financial services providers.
 Pune, another major city in the state, has emerged as the educational hub.
-It is the one of the largest producer of sugarcane, pomegranates and cotton in the country.
+Maharashtra has emerged as a key hub for IT & ITeS, electronics, and captive business outsourcing industries.

 The Government of Maharashtra has several policies in place to set up the right kind of business climate in the state.
 These policies aim to motivate investors to invest into various sectors in the state, thereby contributing to the overall development of the economy.